Dynamical control of random telegraph noise in magnetic tunnel junctions: Parametric excitation and magnetization RTN

-To assess the high energy barrier approximation implicit in Kramers' escape model for the macrospin, we numerically solve the stochastic LLG equation for the macrospin as a function of $P_{0}/\xi_{0}$ under parametric microwave excitation for an in-plane (IP) equilibrium magnetization governed by an IP shape easy-axis and an out-of-plane (OOP) hard-axis anisotropy.
-An alternative would be an OOP equilibrium magnetization with easy-axis OOP and an in-plane shape anisotropy.
-Both cases were reported for the free layers in MTJs \cite{Hayakawa2021,Kanai2023,Kaneko2024}.
-Here and below we focus on the former with $H_{K_{h}}=\mu_{0}M_{s}K_{h}=0.2\,$T and $H_{K_{e}}=\mu_{0}M_{s}K_{e}=-7.5\,$mT \cite{Hayakawa2021,Kanai2023}, respectively, where $M_{s}=1.5\times 10^6\,$A/m is the saturation magnetization and $K_{e}$ ($K_{h}$) is the easy (hard) axis anisotropy constant.
-We adopt a Gilbert damping constant $\alpha_{G}=0.05$, and the sample radius (thickness) $10\,$nm ($2\,$nm), unless stated otherwise.
-Here, we assume that the equilibrium magnetization $\vec{m}_{eqb}$ is along the easy axis.
-Figure \ref{fig1}(a) illustrates the increase of $f_{s,norm}$ and $\langle n_{0,norm}\rangle$ with $\vert P_{0}\vert$, where `norm' refers to normalization with respect to the equilibrium values.
-According to Figure \ref{fig1}(b), $\tau_{0,norm}$ increases while $E_{B,norm}$ decreases with $\vert P_{0}\vert$ as expected.
+We assess the validity of Kramers' escape model of the switching time by solving the stochastic LLG equation for the macrospin as a function of $P_{0}/\xi_{0}$ under parametric microwave excitation.
+We start from an equilibrium magnetization governed by in-plane (IP) easy axis and out-of-plane (OOP) hard-axis anisotropies with $H_{K_{h}}=0.5\,$T and $H_{K_{e}}=-7.5\,$mT for a saturation magnetization $M_{s}=1.5\times 10^6\,$A/m, which is typical for CoFeB MTJs \cite{Hayakawa2021,Kanai2023}.
+We adopt a Gilbert damping constant $\alpha_{G}=0.05$ and a film thickness of $2\,$nm, unless stated otherwise. \(K_e\) accounts for the elliptical shape of the experimental MTJ discs that we then take to be circular discs with radius $10\,$nm.
+Our method can be easily extended to magnets with equilibrium magnetizations forced OOP by a net perpendicular crystal anisotropy \cite{Hayakawa2021}.